 - Incapacity planning.
 Incapacity planning allows you to make decisions about your life, finances, and medical care now that can be followed later if you are unable to make those decisions.
 You can dictate now what kind of medical treatments you’d like to receive and a person you trust to make decisions that can’t be foreseen.
 You can also choose someone to make financial decisions on your behalf for the choices that your estate plan cannot cover.

 - Enhanced Life Estate Deeds.
 Not every estate plan needs a revocable living trust.
-Simple estate plan may be able to avoid probate with this special type of deed.
+A simple estate plan may be able to avoid probate with this special type of deed.

 While many estate plans try to avoid probate in the first place, it is our belief that probate is not always terrible in certain situations.
 Here, we offer extensive probate services to complement our estate planning department.

-The lawyers at DeLoach, Hofstra & Cavonis, P.A. have been protecting the interests and ensuring the legacies of Floridians for over 40 years.
+The lawyers at DeLoach, Hofstra & Cavonis, P.A. have been protecting the interests and ensuring the legacies of Floridians since 1976.
 Let us help you find the peace of mind you need with an effective, comprehensive estate plan.
-Call us today to learn more about your estate options and how to proceed.
+Call us today at (727) 397-5571 to learn more about your estate options and how to proceed.